FTSE falls as Hong Kong unrest hits Asia-exposed stocks

 * Mid-cap Balfour Beatty slumps after profit warning

-LONDON, Sept 29 Britain's top share index fell on Monday as unrest in Hong Kong weighed on Asia-exposed stocks and concern over demand for metals hit miners.
+LONDON, Sept 29 Britain's top share index hovered near a six-week low in early trading on Monday as political uncertainty in Hong Kong weighed on Asia-exposed stocks and concern over demand for metals hit miners.

-The UK mining index fell 0.7 percent as copper prices sank to their lowest level in almost three months, weighed down by a sharp rise in the dollar and uncertainty about the outlook for growth in China.
+The UK mining index fell 1.3 percent, the biggest sectoral decliner in Britain, as copper prices hit their lowest in more than three months, pressured by a stronger dollar and questions over economic growth in top metals user China.
+Nickel prices were down nearly 2 percent.

-Investors trimmed their exposure to companies with a strong presence in Asia amid the heaviest unrest in Hong Kong since China took back control of the former British colony two decades ago.
+Investors trimmed their exposure to companies with a strong presence in Asia amid the worst unrest in Hong Kong since China took back control of the former British colony two decades ago.

-"Events in Hong Kong are unfortunately adding to pre-existing nerves with regards to the outlook for China - a key export market for the miners," said Keith Bowman, equity analyst at Hargreaves Lansdown.
+"Events in Hong Kong are unfortunately adding to pre-existing nerves with regards to the outlook for China - a key export market for the miners," Keith Bowman, equity analyst at Hargreaves Lansdown, said.

 "In addition, the slowdown in recent European economic indicators is also casting a shadow over commodity demand, whilst the previous spike in metal prices looks to have raised supply, a factor now also weighing on prices."

-The FTSE 100 index was down 15.19 points, or 0.2 percent, at 6,634.20 points by 1051 GMT, after falling to its lowest level since early August on Friday.
-The index dropped 2.8 percent last week and is down almost 2 percent so far this year.
+The blue-chip FTSE 100 index was down 0.4 percent at 6,621.44 points by 0751 GMT after falling to its lowest level since early August on Friday.
+The index dropped 2.8 percent last week and is down about 2 percent so far this year.

-Asia-exposed banks Standard Chartered and HSBC both fell 1.7 percent, while miners Rio Tinto and BHP Billiton, which have significant operations in Asia, were down 1.2 percent and 0.8 percent respectively.
+Asia-exposed banks Standard Chartered and HSBC fell 1.8 percent and 1.6 percent respectively, while miners Rio Tinto and BHP Billiton, which have significant operations in Asia, were down 1.4 percent and 1 percent respectively.

 "We're seeing some impact on the international banks, especially Standard Chartered," said Jeremy Batstone-Carr, head of private client research at Charles Stanley.